open-contracting/standard-development-handbook/docs/systems/servers.md

 [standard.open-contracting.org](https://standard.open-contracting.org) and [standard.open-contracting.org/review/](https://standard.open-contracting.org/review/) are hosted by Open Data Services on Bytemark VPS's.
 Contact [code@opendataservices.coop](mailto:code@opendataservices.coop) with any queries that relate directly to servers.

-Deployments are carried out using Salt, with configuration in [opendataservices-deploy](https://github.com/OpenDataServices/opendataservices-deploy).
+Deployments are carried out using Salt, with configuration in the [deploy](https://github.com/open-contracting/deploy) repository.

 ## DNS and proxies